Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 For more cream tea choices, check out our article on the best scones in the Cameron Highlands for our choice recommendations!

-13. Dine On The Best Indian Food
+14. Dine On Indian Food

 You can get delicious Indian food everywhere in Malaysia, including Cameron Highlands!